glennj/exercism.io/tcl/binary-search-tree/README.md

 # Binary Search Tree

+Welcome to Binary Search Tree on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Insert and search for numbers in a binary tree.

 When we need to represent sorted data, an array does not make a good